Eduarram/coursera3/README.md

 important mentions
 the code have some comands, that we didn't see in this course, but it's more easy for me to use this codes. if you have a one suggestion please say me.
-Tank you
+Tank you i agregate the codebook, the codebook have one  python code chunk and the table with the summary of measures.